Koudela/eArc-eventTree/README.md

 As smaller the patience the sooner the listener is called.

-Hint: If two listener have the same patience you cannot rely on the order they are called.
+Hint: If two listeners have the same patience you cannot rely on the order they are called.

 ### Listening to specific traveling phases